McGill-ECSE321-Fall2019/project-group-17/README.md

 | Felix Simard |   Implementing RESTful services (Course and SpecificCourse).
 Travis-CI debug.    |    20 |
 | Tyler Watson |    Implementing RESTful services (Appointment and Person).   |    20 |

+**Note:** all members contributed to the testing of the backend and RESTful business methods.

 ---